FAQ

 Q: How many SALUD Scholars are chosen?

-A: For 2025, up to 30 Scholars will be selected from all over Durham, NC.
-Student age will range from 9th-12th grade.
+A: Each year, up to 30 Scholars are selected from across Durham, NC.
+Participants range from 9th–12th grade.

 Q: This sounds great, how do I apply?!